lukechilds/create-test-server/README.md

   console.log(server.sslUrl);
   // https://localhost:5487

-  // This is just an express route
+  // This is just an Express route
-  // You could use any express middleware too server.get('/foo', (req, res) => {
+  // You could use any Express middleware too server.get('/foo', (req, res) => {
     res.send('bar');
   });